footworkjs/footwork-documentation/docs/router-state.md

 ## Current State

-The `currentState` of your router is essentially the URL it is presently addressed to.
+The `currentState` of your router is the state it is presently addressed to - this matches up with and is manipulated by the HTML History API state.
 You can track/manage the router state at this property on the instance:

 ```javascript
 router.currentState.subscribe(function (currentState) {